Mr-Jess/what-i-learned-in-week-1/jesses-week-1.md

 ---

-During Week-1 many the topics below were covered.
-Started off in Week-0 with working in the computers terminal to add delete and edit folders or files.
+During Week-1 many of the topics below were covered.
+Starting off in Week-0, I worked inside the computers terminal, adding deleting and editing folders or files.
 Git/GitHub is cloud based service to save and edit work publicly or privately.
 Cloning, forking and creating new repositories is made possible when using GitHub service and Git inside the computers text terminal.

 For further explanation on these terms, see <a href="https://github.com/Mr-Jess/what-i-learned-in-week-0">what-i-learned-in-week-0!</a>